lindngo/amazon-alexa/README.md

 # Amazon Shopping Data

 ## Overview
-Used SQL to analyze Alexa voice shopping data.
+Used SQL to analyze Alexa Voice shopping data.
+This dataset was created my professor in our product management course.

 ## Dataset